On the switch Markov chain for perfect matchings: Graph classes

 \subsection{Chordal bipartite graphs}

 The first question we might ask about the switch chain is: for which class of graphs is it ergodic?
 We wish to have a graph-theoretic answer to this question, so that we can recognise membership of graphs in the class.
 Therefore, we restrict attention to \emph{hereditary} graph classes, that is, those for which all (vertex) induced subgraphs of every graph in the class are also in the class.
-Hereditary classes are central in modern graph theory, and are most usually characterised by describing a minimal set of ``excluded subgraphs'', induced subgraphs which cannot be present.
+Hereditary classes have become central to graph theory, and are most usually characterised by describing a minimal set of ``excluded subgraphs'', that is, induced subgraphs which cannot be present.
 For example, \emph{perfect graphs} are those which exclude all odd-length cycles (\emph{odd holes}) of length at least 5, or their complements (\emph{odd antiholes})~\cite{ChRoST06}.
 Thus, in particular, the class of perfect graphs contains all bipartite graphs, which exclude all odd holes and antiholes.
 All the graphs we consider here are bipartite, and hence perfect.

-In our application, there is a further technical reason for preferring to work with hereditary graph classes.
-We then have self-reducibility for most problems in \#P, including the permanent.
-This property implies the equivalence between almost uniform sampling and approximate counting referred to in Section~\ref{sec:permanent}.
+In our application, there is another technical reason for preferring to work with hereditary graph classes: in hereditary classes we have self-reducibility for most problems in \#P, including the permanent.
+This property implies equivalence between almost uniform sampling and approximate counting, referred to in Section~\ref{sec:permanent}.
 See~\cite{JeVaVa86} for details.

-The switch chain is ergodic on a graph $G=(V,E)$ if the state space of the chain, the set of perfect matchings, is connected by switches.
-We extend this to include graphs with no perfect matching, where the state space is empty.
+The switch chain is \emph{ergodic} on a graph $G=(V,E)$ if the state space of the chain, the set of perfect matchings, is connected by switches.
+Importantly, we extend this to include graphs which have no perfect matching, where the state space is empty.
 Then we will say that a graph $G$ is \emph{hereditarily ergodic} if, for every $U\subseteq V$, the induced subgraph $G[U]$ is ergodic.
 A class of graphs will be called hereditarily ergodic if every graph in the class is hereditarily ergodic.
 For a hereditary graph class, this is clearly equivalent to saying that the switch chain is ergodic for every graph in the class.

 \DGH~\cite{DiGrHo01} observed that the switch chain is not ergodic for all balanced bipartite graphs.
-They gave the example:

-This graph has two perfect matchings, but the switch chain cannot move between them.
+They gave the example: This graph has two perfect matchings, but the switch chain cannot move between them.
 This is because the graph is a chordless $6$-cycle.
 In fact, this property characterises the class of graphs for which the switch chain is not ergodic, as we now show.

 We say a graph $G$ is \emph{chordal bipartite} if it has no chordless cycle of length other than four.
 The class of chordal bipartite graphs is clearly hereditary.
 Note that the definition of chordal bipartite graphs is an excluded subgraph characterisation.
 To show that the switch chain is ergodic for this class, we require the following ``excluded submatrix'' characterisation.